2KAbhishek/talks/the-laziest-neovim.md

 ---

+## Why do you use Neovim?

+- Efficiency?
+- Customizability?
+- Fun?
+- Need for speed?
+- I use neovim btw?
+- All of the above!

+---

 ## What is lazy loading anyway?

 > !eager loading

-Lazy loading loads a plugin only if certain **condtions** are met.
+Lazy loading is a strategy to load a plugin only on certain **conditions**.

 - Events
 - Commands
-- Key Press
+- Keys
-- Filetype
+- File Types

 ---